Frequently Asked Questions & Essential Information

 Petty cash and deposit slips need to include a full GL account number.
 GL account numbers should include the NAC (2 digits), Location (always 00), Unit (5 digits), and Object (5 digits) to look like XX-00-XXXXX-XXXXX.
 Petty cash reimbursement are reserved for authorized employees (not students).

+Jacksonville University has implemented Chrome River as the method for submitting P-Cards statements.
+The instructions for submitting P-Cards through Chrome River are here.
 All original receipts need to be attached to the statement and allocated to the correct GL accounts.
 Statements must be in the Controller’s office no later than the 3rd business day of the month.
 Please be sure to read your P-Card agreement in regards to unallowable purchases (gift cards should never be purchased with a P-Card).
-If making a reimbursement for personal charges on your p-card statement, please make sure to hand deliver the payment to Iola Rose.
+If making a reimbursement for personal charges on your p-card statement, please make sure to hand deliver the payment to Diane Leake.

 Aramark Catering and JU Processing Procedures